Stressed driver standing beside broken down car on roadside reviewing financial recovery options on smartphone

 What counts as a car breakdown financial crisis?

-A car breakdown becomes a financial crisis when the repair cost exceeds your available cash and forces you to borrow at high interest rates, miss other financial obligations, or lose income.
+A car repair becomes a financial crisis when the bill exceeds your available cash and forces you to borrow at high interest rates, miss other financial obligations, or lose income.
 This threshold is different for everyone, but it typically begins when repair costs exceed your liquid savings by any amount.

 How fast can a missed payment hurt my credit score after a car repair emergency?

 A payment reported as 30 days late can drop your credit score by 60 to 110 points, depending on your current score.
-However, most lenders do not report a missed payment to TransUnion, Equifax, or Experian until it is at least 30 days past due — giving you a brief window to catch up or negotiate a deferral.
+Most lenders do not report a missed payment to TransUnion, Equifax, or Experian until it is at least 30 days past due, giving you a brief window to catch up or negotiate a deferral.

 Is a payday loan ever a good idea for a car repair?